digitalbricklayer/techteapotcom/content/posts/first-usage-of-the-name-google-from-1942.md

 ---
-title: "First usage of the name "Google" from 1942?"
+title: "First usage of the name Google from 1942?"
 date: "2007-11-08T13:42:22+00:00"
 categories: []
 tags: []
+---

 Denis, a co-founder of OPENXTRA, was reading a story to his son last night.
 He was rather surprised to find a character in the book called <strong>Google</strong>.